Configuration in the web interface

 By default, any user on the local network can access the control panel using the IP address of TrueConf Group.

-Authorization is performed using the standard login admin and password admin.
+Authorization is done using the default login admin and password admin.

-To change the default login and password, go to .
+To change the default login and password, go to Settings → Maintenance → Permissions → Administrator interface.

-In the field, enter the username that will be used for authentication.
+In the Username field, enter the login that will be used for authorization.

 To change the password: